IOT-DSA/dslink-java-bacnet2/README.md

  - `Port` - port to be used for BACnet communication - 47808 is protocol standard
  - `Local Bind Address` - IP address of this machine on the network
  - `Local Network Number` - network number of the network
- - `Register As Foreign Device in BBMD` - Set this to true if it's a remote network behind a BBMD
+ - `Register As Foreign Device in BBMD` - Set this to true if it's a remote network behind a BBMD (DEPRECATED - see 'Routers')
- - `BBMD IPs With Network Number` - If the network is behind a BBMD, set this to the BBMD's address, in the format `host:port:network number` (e.g. `74.110.102.112:47808:0`)
+ - `BBMD IPs With Network Number` - If the network is behind a BBMD, set this to the BBMD's address, in the format `host:port:network number` (e.g. `74.110.102.112:47808:0`) (DEPRECATED - see 'Routers')
  - `Timeout` - timeout for BACnet requests, in milliseconds
  - `Segment Timeout` - segment timeout for BACnet requests, in milliseconds
  - `Segment Window` - the proposed segment window size for sending BACnet requests